albertony/dcompermex/README.md

 permissions to "none", which clears the ACL - effectively setting deny for everyone.
 Due to risk of getting yourself into problems, this option is only possible on specific AppID, and even then; please use with care!

+### Changelog

+#### Release 2.0

+* Added option to set application permissions to none, which clears the ACL effectively setting deny for everyone.
+Due to risk of getting yourself into problems, this option is only possible on specific AppID, and even then use with care!
+* Added list option to return permission lists in XML format.
+* Migrated build configuration to Visual Studio 2015 Update 3.
+* Statically linking the Visual C++ run-time library to avoid any dependencies.
+* Setting version and other resource info.
+* Started with a copy of the original source code from [Microsoft's Windows-classic-samples](https://github.com/Microsoft/Windows-classic-samples/tree/master/Samples/Win7Samples/com/fundamentals/dcom/dcomperm).

 Usage
 =====